james-a-rob/KodaStream/README.md

 ```

 #### Playing video
-The return of the POST request contains an .m3u8 playlist file in the url field.
+The response of the POST request contains an .m3u8 playlist file in the url field.
 This file can be loaded into any HLS-compatible player.
 Each scene's metadata is added as timed metadata.
 Your HLS player will give you access to this data.

 A web-based example of playing a KodaStream interactive video can be found in frontend/demos/simple.
 Take a look at the KodaPlayer class and its onMetadataChange event to understand more about how client-side interactivity is added.